Principles of selection

 Special Tertiary Admissions Test (STAT)

-Where an applicant has no prior Year 12, VET qualifications, HE results or relevant work experience that meets the program (course) minimum entry requirements and the applicant is 19 years of age or over (as of 1 January) and has not enrolled in secondary studies in the least two years; they may sit the STAT Multiple Choice to satisfy Year 12 English and Year 11 Mathematics where the program (course) which they are applying to considers the entire academic record as part of its selection consideration.
+Where an applicant has no prior Year 12, VET qualifications, HE studies or relevant work experience that meets the program (course) minimum entry requirements and the applicant is 19 years of age or over (as of 1 January) and has not enrolled in secondary studies in the least two years; they may sit the STAT Multiple Choice and achieve the required minimum score to satisfy Year 12 English language prerequisite for the level of study they are applying to:

 Applicants must meet all other prerequisites or equivalents.
-Learn more about RMIT STAT results.
+Learn more about the STAT.

 Under 17 applicants - Transition from School